mastah43/CarND-Behavioral-Cloning-P3/writeup_report.md

 ![alt text][image2]

 TODO
-I then recorded the vehicle recovering from the left side and right sides of the road back to center so that the vehicle would learn to ....
-These images show what a recovery looks like starting from ... :
+I did not include explicit recordings for recovering from sides to the center of the road.
+Instead I used the left and right camera images from all recordings.
+This approach should get a generalized model that is able to recover from much more side driving situations.

 ![alt text][image3]
+TODO image from left camera
 ![alt text][image4]
+TODO image from left camera
 ![alt text][image5]

-TODO
-Then I repeated this process on track two in order to get more data points.

 TODO
 To augment the data set, I also flipped images and angles thinking that this would ...
 For example, here is an image that has then been flipped: